Differential requirements for mitochondrial electron transport chain components in the adult murine liver

 摘要

-Mitochondrial electron transport chain (ETC) dysfunction is a common cause of metabolic disease in humans, but the mechanisms underlying tissue specific phenotypes are not understood.
-Complex I (cI) is classically considered the entry point for electrons into the ETC, and in vitro experiments indicate that cI is required for maintenance of the NAD+/NADH ratio, an indicator of cellular redox status.
+Mitochondrial electron transport chain (ETC) dysfunction due to mutations in the nuclear or mitochondrial genome is a common cause of metabolic disease in humans, and displays striking tissue specificity depending on the affected gene.
+The mechanisms underlying tissue specific phenotypes are not understood.
+Complex I (cI) is classically considered the entry point for electrons into the ETC, and in vitro experiments indicate that cI is required for basal respiration and maintenance of the NAD+/NADH ratio, an indicator of cellular redox status.
 This finding has largely not been tested in vivo.
-Here, we report that mitochondrial complex I (cI) is dispensable for homeostasis of the adult mouse liver; animals with hepatocyte-specific loss of cI function display no overt phenotypes or signs of liver damage, and maintain liver function and redox status.
+Here, we report that mitochondrial complex I (cI) is dispensable for homeostasis of the adult mouse liver; animals with hepatocyte-specific loss of cI function display no overt phenotypes or signs of liver damage, and maintain liver function, redox and oxygen status.
 Further analysis of cI-deficient livers did not reveal significant proteomic or metabolic changes, indicating little to no compensation is required in the setting of complex I loss.
-In contrast, complex IV (cIV) dysfunction in adult hepatocytes results in decreased liver function, steatosis, and liver damage, accompanied by significant metabolomic and proteomic perturbations.
-Correspondingly, we find that complex I-deficient livers are reliant on an alternative pathway, whereby electrons are donated to the ETC via dihydroorotate dehydrogenase, to maintain redox status.
-Our results support a model whereby complex I loss is tolerated in the mouse liver because hepatocytes make use of alternative electron donors to fuel the mitochondrial ETC. ### Competing Interest Statement R.J.D. is an advisor to Agios Pharmaceuticals.
+In contrast, complex IV (cIV) dysfunction in adult hepatocytes results in decreased liver function, impaired oxygen handling, steatosis, and liver damage, accompanied by significant metabolomic and proteomic perturbations.
+Metabolomic analysis suggests that the electron transfer flavoprotein complex constitutes a major route for electron entry into the hepatic ETC. Our results support a model whereby complex I loss is tolerated in the mouse liver because hepatocytes use alternative electron donors to fuel the mitochondrial ETC. ### Competing Interest Statement R.J.D. is an advisor to Agios Pharmaceuticals.

 更多